 It can hence be taken as a dietary supplement if you cannot take sufficient amount of protein from your diet.
 The recommended daily dietary intake of protein for adults is 0.8 g/kg.
 For elderly, the recommended daily dietary intake is 1-1.2 g/kg.
 For athletes, the recommended daily dietary intake is about 1.2-2 g/kg.

 Whey Protein is usually taken by mouth in powder form.
 You can add the powder into drinks or foods to make it more palatable.
 The amount of powder added depends on your daily protein needs.

 In Hong Kong, most brands of Whey Protein can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.

 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

-For detailed information about the use of Whey Protein in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of Whey Protein (Supplement) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.